kubeflow/pipelines/samples/contrib/aws-samples/mnist-kmeans-sagemaker/README.md

-The `mnist-classification-pipeline.py` sample runs a pipeline to train a classficiation model using Kmeans with MNIST dataset on Sagemaker.
+The `mnist-classification-pipeline.py` sample runs a pipeline to train a classficiation model using Kmeans with MNIST dataset on SageMaker.
 The `kmeans-hpo-pipeline.py` is a single component hyper parameter optimisation pipeline which has default values set to use Kmeans.